hueyyeng/VesperiaGuide/docs/missables.md

 - [ ] Rest at the Inn for a scene between Rita and Judith.
 Rita will name the keepsake __Juana__ (Study Of Hermes Final Part)
 - [ ] Lastly, rest at the Inn again for a scene between the party and Kaufman
 - [ ] You may now exit out and go to Caer Bocram.
 Go north and enter the most right house for Judith's Brionac.
 In the PS3 and Definitive Edition, Brionac is in the NW House.
-- [ ] Afterward, you can sleep at the Inn of Aurnion one last time. __Addendum: Maybe the 360 version?
-I can't seem to trigger anything on my Definitive Edition playthrough__ (Brionac Final Part)

 ### Repede's Dog Map Sidequest
 > __NOTE:__ If the Aurnion scene are not being triggered, you must camp at more __fields__ (do not be misled by the Dog Map's progress bar).
 Refer to the field's name at the top right of the party menu screen whenever you're on the world map.

 - [ ] In Dahngrest, talk to the cat by the western entrance/exit.
 In Aurnion, head toward the west when you have completed 85% of the Dog Map.
 You will get the __Pork Chop__ attachment and Little Wolf's territories will not expand anymore (Dog Map Part 2)
-- [ ] In Zaphias, talk to the cat near the Memory Circle when you have completed 95% of the Dog Map.
+- [ ] In Zaphias, talk to the dog near the Save Point when you have completed 95% of the Dog Map.
 You will get Repede's __Great Boss__ title (Dog Map Final Part)

 ## Tarqaron

-- [ ] Equip the Shining Star title and make Raven as the On Screen Character.
-From the last Memory Circle, back track and go SE to a new area.
-Continue on to trigger a scene (Encouragement Of The Schwann Team Final Part)
-- [ ] At the huge area with ladders, look for a path around the middle or the east.
-They lead to the Susanoh and the Uroboros.
-With all seven (nine in PS3 and Definitive Edition) Fell Arms, exit out Tarqaron and head to Aurnion (In PS3 and Definitive Edition, you don't need to go to Aurnion).
-Go fight the Last Boss and you will fight his Third Form to unlock the Fell Arms.
-The strength of the Fell Arms depends on how many enemies killed with or without equipping the Fell Arms (Fell Arms Final Part)
 - [ ] In Aurnion, you can find Agueron at NW.
 Talk to him and hand over raw materials to him for a total of three times.
 To make him reappear after each handover, sleep at the Inn few times and reenter Aurnion.
 After the third time, sleep few times and reenter Aurnion.
-You will get the King's Mantle (Development Of Aurnion)
+You will get the __King's Cape__ (Development Of Aurnion)
-- [ ] In Developed Aurnion, speak with Yodel at the west to get Estelle's Blue Crystal Rod (Estelle's Teacher Final Part)
+- [ ] In Developed Aurnion, speak with Ioder at the west to get Estelle's __Blue Crystal Rod__ (Estelle's Teacher Final Part)
 - [ ] In Developed Aurnion, arrange the Warehouse for Special Gel, Strange Piece, Spring Of Knowledge, 2000 Gald and Karol's Warehouse Master title (Tidy Up The Warehouse Final Part)
+- [ ] Equip the Shining Star title and make Raven as the On Screen Character.
+From the last Save Point, back track and keep going on E to a new area.
+Keep going down and continue on to trigger a scene (Encouragement Of The Schwann Team Final Part)
+- [ ] At the huge area with ladders, look for a path around the middle or the east.
+They lead to the __Susanoh__ and the __Uroboros__.
+With all seven (nine in PS3 and Definitive Edition) Fell Arms, exit out Tarqaron and head to Aurnion (In PS3 and Definitive Edition, you don't need to go to Aurnion.
+If you still haven't gotten Patty's and Flynn's Fell Arms, it is in Necropolis of Nostalgia).
+Go fight the Last Boss and you will fight his Third Form to unlock the Fell Arms.
+The strength of the Fell Arms depends on how many enemies killed with or without equipping the Fell Arms (Fell Arms Final Part)
 - [ ] Use the Left Lift at the end to get out of Tarqaron.
-In Zaphias, speak with Ted near the Fountain for Yuri's Claimh Solais.
-Yuri will get Half Hope Of The Town title and in PS3 and Definitive Edition, Flynn will also get Half Hope Of The Town title (Hope Of The Town)
+In Zaphias, speak with Ted near the Fountain for Yuri's __Claiomh Solais__.
+Yuri will get __Hope Of The Town__ title and in PS3 and Definitive Edition, both Yuri and Flynn will get __Hope Of The Town__ title (Hope Of The Town)
+- [ ] Sleep at any Inn then talk to the Receptionist in Yumanju.
+Repeat for Flynn's __Spike Armor__ attachment, Judith's __Belle of the Ball__ title and Karol's __Black Tights__ title (PS3 and Definitive Edition)

 ### Combination Mystic Artes